bcProFoundation/building-blocks/docs/development/updates.md

 Every two weeks dependencies are upgraded.

-To upgrade dependencies use `npm-check`
+To upgrade dependencies use `yarn upgrade-interactive --latest`

 Run unit tests and integration tests.